jlperona-teaching/ecs154a-ssii18/lab2/lab2.rst

 Problems of this caliber will not be on the midterm or final.
 Try this problem last, if you try it at all.

+The key for this problem might help you if you're stuck on Logisim problem #4 below.
+Keep in mind that this is a Moore model, while #4 below must be a Mealy model.

 16. We want to implement a Moore FSM that serves as a sequence checker.
 If the last 4 bit sequence was either 0001 or 0011, we output a 1, and 0 at all other times.
 Upon receiving the fourth bit, the circuit resets itself and prepares to take in the next 4 bit sequence.
 Draw out the state diagram for this FSM.
 17. Minimize your state diagram from the previous problem, if necessary.
 The minimal FSM utilizes 8 states.
 18. Using your minimized state diagram from the previous problem, fill out a state table for it.